martinclason/Molecular-Dynamics-Project/docs/output.rst

-is enabled) which stores the entire simulation from start to finnish, on file named ``<element(s)>.traj`` which stores the simulation from equilibrium and onwards and this file is what ``ale analyze`` uses to calculate the output properties (specified in the config file) in the last output file named ``<element(s)>.json``.
-The ``<element(s)>.json`` file also includes a note on the equilibrium check (if enable) which is a flag indicating if the system reached equilibrium and how long it took to do so or how long it took for the check to reach timeout.
+is enabled) which stores the entire simulation from start to finnish, on file named ``<element(s)>.traj`` which stores the simulation from equilibrium and onwards and this file is what ``ale analyze`` uses to calculate the output properties (specified in the config file) stored in the last output file named ``<element(s)>.json``.
+The ``<element(s)>.json`` file also includes a note on the equilibrium check (if enabled) which is a flag indicating if the system reached equilibrium and how long it took to do so or how long it took for the check to reach timeout.

-The properties .json-file is a line json file which enables large data sets to be handled since the computer only reads a single line into memory each time rather than the entire file.
+The properties .json-file is a json line formatted file (i.e. one JSON object per line) which enables large data sets to be handled since the computer only reads or writes a single line to the file at a time rather than the entire file.
 The unit on each calculated property is specified in the entry name of each property.

 Output from ``ale multi``